stanford-mse-125-2025/mse-125-2025-website/index.md

 However, please note that the MS&E department has an [Opportunity Fund](https://forms.gle/QQKJArhELRVYeFnr7) through which students may request financial assistance to purchase any necessary course materials.

+## Access and accommodations

+Stanford is committed to providing equal educational opportunities for students with disabilities.

+If you experience disability, please register with the Office of Accessible Education (OAE).
+Professional staff will evaluate your needs, support appropriate and reasonable accommodations, and prepare an Academic Accommodation Letter for faculty.
+To get started, or to re-initiate services, please visit [oae.stanford.edu](oae.stanford.edu).

+If you already have an Academic Accommodation Letter, we invite you to share your letter with us.
+Academic Accommodation Letters should be shared at the earliest possible opportunity so we may partner with you and OAE to identify any barriers to access and inclusion that might be encountered in your experience of this course.

 ## Diversity statement